ringostarr/ChessAI/README.md

 training(boardsize,gamma): responsible for main training , takes boardsize and gamma as input and builds Qvalues for each state visited.
 Returns Qvalues at the end.

-The enable graphs  , please uncomment the code in training and QTrain.py
+To enable graphs  , please uncomment the code in training and QTrain.py

 --TreeSearch.py--